-Note: Stripe tends to lump ACH donations together when money is transfered to your account.
-That means that, in general, your effective rate for some payouts will be higher than 2.3% (because of the per-transaction fees) when the payout is mostly credit cards, and much lower than 2.3% when the payout is mostly ACH donations.
+Stripe lumps ACH donations together when money is transferred to your account, which means your effective rate for some payouts will be higher than 2.3% (because of the per-transaction fees) when the payout is mostly credit cards, and much lower than 2.3% when the payout is mostly ACH donations.

 PayPal has a great rate for qualified non-profits of 2.2% + $0.30 per transaction.

-But, if you read closer in the "Additional Fees" section, you'll see "American Express card usage fees: 3.5% per transaction."
-Since Amex cards represent a non-trivial amount of donations, that makes the overall effective rate somewhere closer to 2.5-2.6% for "cards" depending on how many Amex donors you have.
+But, if you read closer in the "Additional Fees" section, you'll see, "American Express card usage fees: 3.5% per transaction."
+Since Amex cards represent a non-trivial amount of donations, that makes the overall effective rate somewhere closer to 2.5-2.6% for cards, depending on how many Amex donors you have.
 You'll also find there's a $30 monthly fee for the "PayPal Virtual Terminal" and a $30 monthly fee for "PayPal Payments Pro."
-Lastly, you'll note that there's no mentioning of ACH.
-That's because ACH is a part of that 2.2% rate.
+Lastly, you'll note that there's no mentioning of ACH because ACH it's a part of that 2.2% rate.

 Most donation management systems have processing fees intertwined into their price model.
 Planning Center Giving charges for the use of the software (the number of donations), but we make $0 from processing fees because our interests, when it comes to processing fees, are aligned with our customers' interests.